thephez/original-evolution-whitepaper/README.md

 ## 4 Schema
 The types of Objects that Accounts can store, rules as to how they should be validated and their
 permitted relationships within an Account and to other Account’s Objects, are defined in a
-JSON­specified protocol known as the Schema.
+JSON-specified protocol known as the Schema.
 The Schema is defined in a single reference JSON specification that nodes and clients can
 interpret programmatically or manually through successive versions and JSON is the native
 format for interoperation using Objects across all Dash nodes and clients, that is to say that